tylertitsworth/5th-age-srd/Classes/Druid.md

 Quick action

-_Special:_ You can cast this spell multiple times per day, if you have the spell slots available.
+_Special:_ You can cast this spell multiple times per full recovery, if you have the spell slots available.

 **Effect:** You enchant 1d3 berries with the effect of an adventurer-tier healing potion.
 It’s a quick action to eat a berry, and it allows the user to spend a recovery to heal and regain 1d8 extra hit points.
 The berries last until the end of the next full heal-up.